RedTopper/Super-Haxagon/README.md

  * The SFML developers for, well, [SFML](https://www.sfml-dev.org/)
  * Audio from Open Hexagon at [SuperV1234/SSVOpenHexagon](https://github.com/SuperV1234/SSVOpenHexagon)
  * ...and Kevin MacLeod for more music at [incompetech.com](http://incompetech.com/)
- * and all of the people on the [contributors page](https://github.com/RedTopper/Super-Haxagon/graphs/contributors) (seriously, you guys rock!)
+ * and all the people on the [contributors page](https://github.com/RedTopper/Super-Haxagon/graphs/contributors) (seriously, you guys rock!)

 <details><summary>Music Attribution</summary>